 Not only the title of a popular book by Ram Dass (or Oasis record, depending on your personal jam) this is a mantra for this writer.
 Based on a tenet of mediation, this phrase came about as I was running one summer and listening to some of the “Running with Headspace” runs in the Nike Run app.
 Essentially, the idea is to be in the moment.
 For running, it means to be present, to be in the run.
 In other words, I started the run, I’m away from everything, and regardless of where my head may wander to, I still have to run back to get home.
 Yes, information is a wonderful thing.
 Data is a wonderful thing.
 Insight, foresight, hindsight… all wonderful.
 But during a run, those things can cloud what is happening as it is happening, and the next thing you know, you’ve rolled your ankle on a sweetgum ball because your head was elsewhere.
 So yes, gather all that info, but be able to respond to NOW.
 Continue to address what is happening NOW.
 (And, when one considers how rapidly things have changed or how disparate response to the pandemic has been among consumers, “Now” can mean many things… best to be honest, authentic and rapidly responsive in engagement.)
 Speaking of NOW…

-One thing that quickly evolved during 2020?
+One thing that quickly evolved during the early stages of the pandemic?
 Standards.
 Okay, that’s a bit harsh.
 Let’s call it… production value.
 On one hand, commercial production ground to a halt.
 On the other, Zoom became the de facto means of communication.
 Suddenly, any way of communicating was the best way of communicating.
 And people accepted it.
 Sure, people may have put on some dressier tops for some calls, but we all know that pajamas and sweatpants became the official uniform of 2020.
 And the effect was seen in pop culture: Steven Colbert doffed the tie and jacket, Trevor Noah sported a hoodie.
 Does this mean we should all quit investing in quality work?
 Chuck it all and shoot video or photography with our phones?
 No, of course not.
 Look, it’s not like the next Marvel movie is foregoing their usual budget and filming in a dinner theater.
 People still appreciate production, still respond to pageantry.
 But we now know that there is an adaptability in audience expectations.
 Don’t get mired in the luxury of perfection.
 So, rather than stalling on engaging with your consumers till you can nail the perfect script, find the right director, get that perfect light, if the need is there, just say what you need to say.
 And while we’re on the topic of production value…

 Be Open to UGC